byerdk/byerdk.github.io/_pages/index.md

 ## 👋 Welcome to DBSDS — Dan Byer Social Data Science

-I'm Dan Byer: a retired Army Major, sociologist-in-training, and social data scientist.
+I'm Dan Byer: a retired Army officer, sociologist-in-training, and social data scientist.
 I use modern data tools to tackle social questions, support research, and inform public decision-making.

 This site showcases my work at the intersection of: